 Yes, Wrightwood is a ski resort town in the winter, so there are many lodging options, including private cabins, bed & breakfasts, and traditional motels.
-We recommended one of our primary sponsors, the newly opened Applewood Inn, which had offered a deal of 50% off the second night for festival participants, but quickly sold out.
+We recommended one of our primary sponsors, the newly opened Applewood Inn, which still has rooms available, but sells out quickly.

 What is the weather, typically, at the end of September—and how should I dress?

 Days are sunny, with an average high around 65° F. Nights cool quickly, with the average low down to 44° F. Bring sunscreen and maybe a light jacket for the early evening.
 If participating in the hikes, particularly, be sure to wear sturdy shoes—but even if not, workshops are spread across the grounds and may require short walks over rocky dirt paths.
 Bring a walking stick if you like.

 Are there any wild animals or poisonous plants to worry about?

 The San Gabriel Mountains are home to black bears, mountain lions, coyotes, and bobcats, but the chances of any large animals being on the camp property are low, and all of them fear humans.
 Rattlesnakes are also rare, though encountering one is more likely than the others mentioned.
 If walking through forest areas, be sure to watch your step, and don’t put your hands in any occluded holes.
 As for plants, poodle-dog bush should be avoided, as it’s a skin-irritant similar to poison oak, but none has been seen on the grounds.

 Are there any wild animals or plants to enjoy?